 Periodically, faculty members conduct mini-workshops to share skills and knowledge.
-During this period a brief workshop was conducted for faculty in the use of Datatel.

-5.4 How does your faculty and staff performance management system, including feedback to faculty and staff, support high performance work and contribute to the achievement of your action plans?
+5.3 How does your workforce performance management system, including feedback to and from individual members of the workforce, support high performance work and contribute to the achievement of your action plans?